11sid11/siddharth.sahoo/wp-content/plugins/gutentor/readme.txt

 - **Term (Category) Feature:** - 38 unique and lovely templates to showcase your Category and Term similar to Post (Type) Feature.
 Very useful to Blog, Magazine and E-commerce sites.

 - **Term (Category) Carousel:** - Term (Category) Carousel Block use Term (Category) as an inner block.
-You will find almost every options to customize your Term (Category) Carousel.
+You will find almost every option to customize your Term (Category) Carousel.

 === 5.
 GUTENTOR WIDGETS ===

 Gutentor widgets are independent blocks, a very simple way to create your site section and blocks.
 The main difference between Gutentor Module and Gutentor Widgets is Gutentor widgets have already predefined elements, you will not be able to add new elements whereas on Gutentor Modules you can/have to add individual Gutentor Elements as you want.

-- **About Widget:** Gutentor’s About block lets you add titles, photo, description and buttons to design the about section of your web page.
-You can choose the About Block design from 3 preset Template.
-Each individuals elements has its options for colour, margin-padding, typography, border and other necessary options.
+- **About Widget:** Gutentor’s About block lets you add titles, photos, descriptions and buttons to design the about section of your web page.
+You can choose the About Block design from 3 preset Templates.
+Each individual element has its options for colour, margin-padding, typography, border and other necessary options.

 - **Accordion Widget:** It is designed to have collapsible rows to hide or open any content on the page.
 Generally, it is used for FAQs and other informative messages.

-- **Advanced List Widget:** The Advanced List Block helps to represent list item with default HTML list, icon, or image with column and other advanced options.
+- **Advanced List Widget:** The Advanced List Block helps to represent list items with default HTML list, icon, or image with column and other advanced options.

 - **Author Profile Widget:** This block has been built especially for displaying the detailed description of certain authors.